 Fees & expenses

-You’ll need to keep some extra cash on hand for things like closing costs, moving expenses, etc.
+You’ll need to keep some extra cash on hand for expenditures such as closing costs, moving expenses, etc.

-Remember to put money into an emergency fund for unexpected repairs like a broken water heater, leaky faucet and general upkeep.
+Remember to put money into an emergency fund for unexpected repairs such as a broken water heater, leaky faucet and general upkeep.

 Down payment options